1.5:1 pilot ratio, load reactive, load control valve

 - Backpressure at port 2 adds to the effective relief setting at a ratio of 1 plus the pilot ratio times the backpressure.

-- This valve is functionally a 3 port counterbalance valve.
-It seats as a poppet valve and modulates as a spool valve offering the best of both worlds.
+- This valve is functionally a 3-port counterbalance valve.
+It seats as a poppet valve and modulates as a spool valve, offering the best of both valve types.

 - These valves are capable of modulating over a broader range of flows than the pure poppet designs.
 The longer stroke allows us to incorporate a uni-directional damping device that smooths the opening and lets the valve close quickly.